-Tickets can be bought from POD4 in the Students’ Union and tickets are then handed to the driver when getting onto the bus.
-Tickets are not required to return from the Sports Park.
+Tickets for the Shuttle bus can be bought from POD4 in the Students’ Union and tickets are then handed to the driver when getting onto the bus.

 It’s envisaged that many students will use the buses and a specific timetable has been designed to help teams arrive at the Sports Park in good time for training and fixtures.

 The Glow in the Dark Volleyball Tournament which took place on the 14th December at Pearson Sports Hall was an end of year tournament to celebrate volleyball run by our Higher Education Volleyball Officer Hayley Bland.

 Hayley wanted to run this tournament to showcase the sport and attract people to play who might not have played before.
 9 teams entered, including 2 teams from the University of Sheffield.
 The hall was decorated with glow sticks and UV tape which shone against the UV lights.
 With the use of the UV volleyballs, players were able to see the balls and the games were exciting.
 We had a resident DJ playing some tracks, which added to the atmosphere.
 The night was a fantastic success!
 The winning team was ‘Josh Top Ryan Bottom’.
 We would like to thank Hallam Union, Sheffield Hallam Active and the Volleyball club for helping to run the event.
 From the entry fees we raised over £150 for RAG charities.